 Skiathos: 39.1635° N, 23.4902° E

 The smallest of the Sporades is a favorite destination of fans of active recreation, nightlife, and shopping.
 With an area of only 50 km², the island has 60 beaches: the magnificent Koukounaries, right next to a natural park with a lake with black swans; Banana beach with numerous conditions for water sports and non-stop parties; Mandraki, Elia, Akistros, Aselinos and many more.
 The most exotic beach - Lalaria, is accessible only by boat.

 Skopelos: 39.1251° N, 23.6800° E

-Skopelos is the second largest of Sporades Islands, in the Aegean Sea.
+Skopelos is the second largest of the Sporades Islands, in the Aegean Sea.
 It is located east of Pelion and north of Evia.
-Looking down at the clear emerald water from rocky shoreline in front of the church of Agios Ioannis Kastri - priceless.
-Skopelos became famous along with the filming of the feel-good musical movie "Mamma mia".
+Looking down at the clear emerald water from the rocky shoreline in front of the church of Agios Ioannis Castri - priceless.
+Skopelos became famous along with the filming of the feel-good musical movie "Mamma Mia".
 110 stone steps will take you to the chapel of Agios Ioannis Castri, located on top of a sea cliff with a panoramic view of the entire coast.

 Skyros: 38°52'23"N, 24°33'28"E